konradm213/portablecdm/README.md

 **NOTE: The history for our personals reflections is only visible from the folder history and not the individual file histories in some cases, so look there instead.**

 /Rapporter - Here you will find all weekly reflections, both individual and group.
 In this folder you will also find the written social contract.
+The final group reflection is a separate file named "Final.pdf".

 /App/navigators/appnavigator - Added navigation for the new views.